Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 title: "Engineering"
 hero_img_fore: "/assets/content/engineering/splash_fore.png"
 hero_img_back: "/assets/content/engineering/splash_back.png"
 summary: "The engineering process was a lengthy one, and not without its problems.
-Unfortunately, we were not able to overcome all of them within the given timeframe but nonetheless we believe we have been successful in our dry design and partially successful in our wet work. "
+Unfortunately, we were not able to overcome all of them within the given timeframe but nonetheless we believe we have been successful in our dry design and partially successful in our wet work."
 date: 2021-08-26T11:45:25+01:00
 draft: false
 ---